Rich Eichhorst: After college

 After graduating from Southeast Missouri State with a degree in education, Eichhorst joined the United States Army, where he toured in Amateur Athletic Union tournaments with an army basketball team from Fort Knox, Kentucky.
 Upon being released from the Army in 1958, he returned to his high school, Hancock High School in St Louis, Missouri, becoming their athletic director, basketball and track coach.
 In 1959, he averaged 24.3 points per game for Cocos to lead the Independent Basketball Association in scoring.

-Brief NBA career
+NBA career

 While at Hancock in 1962, he played in the NBA for the St. Louis Hawks in the final game of their 1961–62 season.
 The team was short on players.
-He scored a field goal in 10 minutes of play in a 125–115 loss to the Los Angeles Lakers.
+He recorded a field goal, three assists and one rebound in 10 minutes of play in a 125–115 loss to the Los Angeles Lakers.

 After basketball

 He was appointed the principal of Hancock in 1968.

-Eichhorst was also an official in the American Football League, moving to the National Football League in 1970, the first season following the NFL-AFL merger.
+Eichhorst was also an official in the American Football League (AFL), moving to the National Football League (NFL) in 1970, the first season following the NFL-AFL merger.
 He resigned from the NFL at the conclusion of the 1970 campaign to concentrate on his career as a college basketball official, where he would carve out a lengthy and distinguished tenure officiating in the Big Eight and Missouri Valley conferences.